 Graham Bader's research and teaching focuses on postwar European and American art and the avant-gardes of early twentieth-century Europe, particularly Germany.
-His book Poisoned Abstraction: Kurt Schwitters between Revolution and Exile, due out from Yale University Press in fall 2021, rethinks the work of one of Dada’s most idiosyncratic figures.
+His book Poisoned Abstraction: Kurt Schwitters between Revolution and Exile, published by Yale University Press in fall 2021, rethinks the work of one of Dada’s most idiosyncratic figures.
 Combining close study of specific works by Schwitters with detailed examination of the historical field in which they were made, Bader’s study attempts to reframe our understanding of both Schwitters’s individual practice and the complex entwinement of art, politics, and history in the modern period.

 In addition to his Schwitters volume, Bader is the author of Hall of Mirrors: Roy Lichtenstein and the Face of Painting in the 1960s (October Books, 2010) and the editor of October Files: Roy Lichtenstein.
 He has also published essays on artists and topics across twentieth-century art; these include pieces on Andy Warhol, Robert Rauschenberg, Gerhard Richter, Jeff Koons, Thomas Struth, and Kazimir Malevich, and on such topics as Neue Sachlichkeit painting in 1920s Germany, the legacy of iconoclasm in twentieth-century art, and rhetorics of absence in contemporary memorialization.